 Starting off with the downside, green tea (Camellia sinensis) is known to increase the absorption of calcium, partly due to it containing small amounts of caffeine.
 Although calcium isn’t necessarily harmful and can in some cases actually help in our search for lucidity, those of us who try to decalcify will want to avoid this.
 Shortening the time you steep in the tea, however, reduces the amount of caffeine that is released.

 Now I’ve covered that, it’s safe to say that despite the presence of caffeine, and ironically partly thanks to the absorption of calcium, green tea actually relaxes you up to the point you fall asleep faster, and get to sleep deeper and longer.
-Where some people find this makes them sleep too deeply, others benefit from the undisturbed rest and get a better shot at waking up to lucidity.
+While some people find this makes them sleep too deeply, others benefit from the undisturbed rest and get a better shot at waking up to lucidity.

 A great thing green tea contains is l-theanine, an amino acid that is only found in certain trees and does wonders.
 To begin with, it seems to really improve memory performance, which would help us when working on dream recall.
 Secondly, l-theanine is believed to help us focus, greatly improving our ability to concentrate.
-Funnily, there’s reason to believe that when combined with the caffeine, l-theanine increases the latter’s ability to help us concentrate and remember things, and decreases its downsides, being mainly nervousness, sleeplessness and anxiety.
+Funnily, there’s reason to believe that when combined with caffeine, l-theanine increases the latter’s ability to help us concentrate and remember things, and decreases its downsides, mainly nervousness, sleeplessness, and anxiety.

-What really makes this an interesting supplement to turn to, is the fact that l-theanine encourages mindfulness, which would on one hand aid when practicing all day awareness and on the other make our dreams more vivid.
+What really makes this an interesting supplement to turn to, is the fact that l-theanine encourages mindfulness, which would on one hand aid when practicing all-day awareness and on the other make our dreams more vivid.

 If you were wondering why black tea isn’t being promoted as a supplement, it’s because green tea contains much higher levels of l-theanine, which should be even higher in white tea.